Welcome to 2018 folks!

 Over thirty years after its release, Predator gets a 2018 update in the upcoming action-thriller THE PREDATOR.
 Boyd Holbrook and Moonlight’s Trevante Rhodes headline the film alongside Olivia Munn, Sterling K. Brown, Alfie Allen and talented youngster Jacob Tremblay.

-The Barbie toys finally get their own cinematic outing in the live-action adventure BARBIE.
-Oscar winner Anne Hathaway is attached to the film which centres on a Barbie doll who explores the real world.
 Meanwhile, Jason Statham has a Jaws-like encounter with a 70-foot shark in the bizarrely-named action-horror THE MEG.

 Disney have another busy month with the release of two new films.
 The first of those is the sci-fi thriller CAPTIVE STATE.
 The film focuses on a Chicago neighbourhood that has been affected by an extra-terrestrial force.
 Vera Farmiga and John Goodman are the big stars involved in the flick.